okolupaev/AutoSpectral/docs/articles/Development.md

     range of variation seen in the single-colour controls.
 This is not stuff I’m going to put online, so get in touch if you’d like to work on this.

+- Integration of Poisson IRLS

+  - The Poisson IRLS in `AutoSpectralRcpp` is now working considerably better and faster.
+This may allow for integration of the Poisson optimization after identification of cellular autofluorescence and fluorophore signatures.
+  - For this to be practical, per-cell fluorophore optimization needs to be faster.

 To install the `dev` branch: